MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     If the plan omits important details or makes assumptions you disagree with, you can:

     - Edit the plan.md file directly, or
-    - Ask follow-up questions in Copilot Chat.
+    - Ask follow-up questions in GitHub Copilot Chat.
 For example:

     ```plaintext
     The plan should include a background job for processing virus scans.
 Add details about using Azure Functions with Queue Storage triggers to handle async file scanning after upload.